herbievine/42-cli/README.md

 # The cleanup script (optional)
 clean = [{ cmd = "make fclean" }]

+# The lint script (optional)
+lint = [{ cmd = "norminette ." }]
 ```

-Each script is defined by a command a directory (optional).
-The command is the command to run, and the directory is the directory in which the command will be run.
-If no directory is specified, the command will be run in the project directory.
+Each script is defined by an array of commands.
+They will be executed in the order they are defined.

 ## Commands